Hugh Laurie: Comedy and acting

 In 2007, Laurie appeared on BBC Four's documentary Stephen Fry: 50 Not Out, filmed in celebration of Fry's 50th birthday.
-In 2008, he took part in Blackadder Rides Again which saw him reuniting with former Blackadder producer, John Lloyd who had travelled to the set of House MD in Hollywood, Los Angeles, California to interview Laurie who recalled his time working on the Blackadder series.
+In 2008, he took part in Blackadder Rides Again, which saw him reuniting with former Blackadder producer, John Lloyd, who had travelled to the set of House MD in Hollywood, Los Angeles, California, to interview Laurie, who recalled his time working on the Blackadder series.
 Laurie also appeared as Captain James Biggs in Street Kings, opposite Keanu Reeves and Forest Whitaker, and then in 2009 as the eccentric Dr. Herbert Cockroach, PhD in DreamWorks' Monsters vs. Aliens.
-He also hosted Saturday Night Live for the second time on the Christmas show in which he sang a medley of three-second Christmas songs to close his monologue.
+He also hosted Saturday Night Live for the second time on the Christmas show, in which he sang a medley of three-second Christmas songs to close his monologue.
 In 2009, Laurie returned to guest star in another Family Guy episode, "Business Guy", parodying Gregory House.
-In 2010, Laurie guest starred in The Simpsons episode "Treehouse of Horror XXI" as Roger, a castaway who is planning a murder scheme on a ship during Homer and Marge's second honeymoon.
+In 2010, Laurie guest-starred in The Simpsons episode "Treehouse of Horror XXI" as Roger, a castaway who is planning a murder scheme on a ship during Homer and Marge's second honeymoon.

 Laurie was listed in the 2011 Guinness World Records as the most-watched leading man on television and was one of the highest-paid actors in a television drama at the time.

-House ended in 2012 after an eight-season run.
+House ended in 2012 after an eight-series run.
 That same year, the media announced that Laurie was in negotiations to play the villain in RoboCop, a remake of the original RoboCop film.
-These negotiations ultimately fell through and Laurie passed on the project.
+These negotiations ultimately fell through, and Laurie passed on the project.
 In 2012, Laurie starred in an independent feature called The Oranges that had a limited release.
-The Star-Ledger of Newark, New Jersey thought that he was "particularly good".
+The Star-Ledger of Newark, New Jersey, thought that he was "particularly good".
 After the end of House, Laurie took a three-year hiatus from film and TV work.